Part Two

 Shaped like a large rose bowl, the silver surface caught the warm light from the bedside lamp, giving it a golden glow.
 Being new, the trophy acted like a mirror.
 I could see his reflection, and I wondered whether he, too, was studying that image, perhaps surprised by the older face looking back at him.
 He held the trophy for a long moment, quietly taking it in.

-After a while, I set it on the bedside table, opened the drawer, and found the pad of paper.
+After a while, I set the trophy on the bedside table, opened the drawer, and found the pad of paper.
 I wrote a brief account of the varsity match.
 When he finished reading, he reached out, took my hand, and simply said, “Well done.”

 Farewell

-As I walked toward the home, I assumed he might simply be feeling unwell.
+I wasn’t surprised to receive the call from the care home, as I had left my number with the receptionist and she knew I lived close by.
+As I walked toward the home, I assumed Mr. Blades might be unwell.
 I had not expected that this would be the last time we would see each other.

 Looking back, I often wonder whether Mr. Blades had been waiting for us to meet, or if it was only chance that he slipped away soon after I arrived.
-Yet something in his eyes made me feel he knew I was there, and that my presence gave him permission to let go.
+Yet something in his eyes told me he understood I was there, and in that moment it felt as though my presence allowed him to finally let go.

 The next day, I lifted the receiver when the phone rang.
 A woman’s voice spoke.